 I still write and use that as a major tool, but I teach, put on seminars and exhibits and other events to educate the public.
 I am at my happiest when I am doing what I love, getting paid for it, and getting feedback saying I am doing the right thing.
 We only have a limited amount of time in life so I want to make the most of my years.
 And because any of us might go tomorrow, I would like to think that I have left a mark in many lives and will leave my little corner of the world better than I found it.

 “My purpose in life is to empower myself to empower others”

 As a recovering perfectionist, anxiety warrior, and depression fighter, my purpose in life is to empower myself to empower others.
 I define my purpose in life as a continual journey of becoming the best possible version of myself.
 By doing this, I can help other people become the best possible version of themselves.

-This is the story of Nicole Starbuck, who writes about personal growth and positive thinking over at Jumpstart Positivity.
+This is the story of Nicole, who reached out to me with her life-purpose example.
 I personally feel connected to her purpose in life, as I am also constantly looking to be the best version of myself.